What Is Ecstasy?

 Inpatient Rehab Program

-Because Ecstasy is such a powerful drug, many individuals find that they need inpatient treatment to combat addiction.
-Inpatient rehab programs employ a comprehensive approach, combining counseling and psychological treatments with medications and behavior therapy.
-Many of these programs also offer family counseling and 24-hour monitoring, as drugs like Ecstasy can be very damaging to both your physical and mental health.
+Because Ecstasy is such a powerful drug, many individuals find that they need inpatient treatment to combat this addiction.
+Inpatient rehab programs combine counseling and psychological treatments with medications and behavior therapy.
+Many inpatient programs also offer family counseling and 24-hour monitoring.

 Partial Hospitalization Program